prcutler/paulcutler.org/content/posts/2021-09-21-pidial-5-async-detour/index.md

 Thankfully, the `denonavr` project still includes legacy support, which was pretty easy to get up and running, with the exception of one thing, which I’ll cover next time.

 *A brief aside:  I feel bad for users who ask a question and don’t get a response in open source projects.
-Even worse, in my opinion is adding a bot that will automatically	close those questions or issues after a period of time without a response.
+Even worse, in my opinion, is adding a bot that will automatically	close those questions or issues after a period of time without a response.
 Having been involved with a couple of open source projects, I understand how frustrating it can be for users to ask the same questions over and over or have a repository filled with “issues” that really aren’t issues.
 But then write some documentation to help those users!
 Don’t ignore them and then automatically close the issue.*

 Next up:  Finally writing the Python code to power `pi-dial`.